SAS-Systems/Unveiled-Documentation/SRS/UC3_Maintain_profile.md

 ## 4. Preconditions
 ### 4.1 Approved and logged-in user
-Before the user is able to see and change his profile information, he should have an valid account on the server.
-Also he has to be logged in.
+Before the user is able to see and change his profile information, he should have an valid account on the server (registered).
+He has to be logged in as well.

 ## 5. Postconditions
 No use cases require this use case to be completed.